ashutoshmjain/gita/src/mathuraLanding.md

 Like Egyptian god Thoth, `Ganesa` is considered the god of wisdom, knowledge, magic, art, and science.
 Incidentally both of them are depicted to have non-human heads. `Ganesa` is definitely symbolic of higher intelligence for he is crowned with an elephant's head.

-> Sporting a bigger head on a human torso is indicative of right-sizing intervention.
+Planting a bigger head on a human torso was a right-sizing intervention.
 Larger mammals such as elephants, lose evolutionary advantage despite bigger brains - burly physique being harder to feed and multiply.
+Bringing similar neural density to humans was not a natural evolution - it was act of God.
+The scripture has an interesting story to cascade this intervention - such that it is always remembered.

-The scripture has an interesting story to bring the idea to masses.
-It says `Ma Parvati`  created a humanoid from her body scrub - `Ganesa`.
+> It says `Ma Parvati`  created a humanoid from her body scrub - `Ganesa`.
 It worked but it wasn't context aware.
 It was programmed to do only one task - protect its mother.
-When `Siva` came to see his wife - `Ma Paravati`, `Ganesa` wouldn't let him step into the cave. `Siva` - the epitome of conscious experience - had to forcibly plant intelligence in `Ganesa`.
+When `Siva` came to see his wife - `Ma Paravati`, the humanoid wouldn't let him step into `Parvati's` abode. `Siva` - the epitome of conscious experience - had to forcibly plant intelligence in him.
 He planted an Elephant head on young `Ganesa`.
-Exaggerations of a catchy narrative aside, `Mother Parvati` gave `Ganesa` a superior body while father `Siva` provisioned higher neural density for him.
+Exaggerations of a catchy narrative aside, `Mother Parvati` gave `Ganesa` a superior body while father `Siva` provisioned a bigger brain.

 </div>

-Superior intelligence is represented in writing long texts.
-No wonder they are known as deities of hieroglyphs - sacred carvings.
+Superior intelligence is represented in text awareness.
+No wonder both Thoth and `Ganesha` are known as deities of hieroglyphs - sacred carvings.

 ---